japila-books/spark-sql-internals/docs/spark-sql-Analyzer-CheckAnalysis.md

-title: CheckAnalysis

-# CheckAnalysis -- Analysis Validation
+# CheckAnalysis &mdash; Analysis Validation

 `CheckAnalysis` defines <<checkAnalysis, checkAnalysis>> method that [Logical Analyzer](Analyzer.md) uses to check if a spark-sql-LogicalPlan.md[logical plan] is correct (after all the transformations) by applying <<checkAnalysis-validations, validation rules>> and in the end marking it as analyzed.